wp-plugins/mashsharer/readme.txt

 = Main Features =

-- High Performance - easy to use - Share Buttons the most common networks
+* High Performance - easy to use - Share Buttons for the most common networks
-- High Resolution vector font icons
+* High Resolution vector font icons
-- Total Share count
+* Total Share count
-- Full cached
+* Full cached
-- Shortcode function
+* Shortcode function
-- Additional Add-Ons available (Analytic, more share services, responsive and mobile optimized features)
+* Additional Add-Ons available (Analytic, more share services, responsive and mobile optimized features)

 = All Features: =

-New Version 2.x
+**New Version 2.x**

 * New: Improved performance
 * New: Option to disable share count completely  (no sql queries will be generated any longer)
 * New: Shortcode option to disable share counts
 * New: Check if curl is working on the server
 * New: Option to disable share cache for testing purposes
 * New: Use of sharp and crisp clear font icons instead png icons
-* New: Button 'extra content' for content slider subcribe forms or any other content
-* New: Use a link behind the Subscribe button instead the toggle slider
+* New: Button 'extra content' for content slider subcribe forms or any other content New: Use a link behind the Subscribe button instead the toggle slider
 * New: Complete rewrite of css for easier modifications
 * New: Improved extension system
 * New: Improved backend, new Add-On page